Image-based Geo-localization for Robotics: Are Black-box Vision-Language Models there yet?: Related Work

 \subsection{VLMs in Geo-localization}

 VLMs have recently gained prominence in image-based place recognition tasks due to their ability to incorporate semantic and contextual understanding during feature extraction.
 VLMs, such as CLIP \cite{radford2021learningtransferablevisualmodels} have predominantly been used as feature extractors for image based geo-localization \cite{10.1145/3557918.3565868, luo2022g3geolocationguidebookgrounding, Zhou_2024, haas2024pigeonpredictingimagegeolocations}.
 Beyond this, VLMs are now being explored for geo-localization task in a black-box setting \cite{mendes2024granularprivacycontrolgeolocation, Zhou_2024, han2024swarmintelligencegeolocalizationmultiagent}.
-Notably, GPT-4v \cite{openai2024gpt4technicalreport} has demonstrated exceptional geo-localization accuracy, occasionally outperforming specialized systems. \cite{Zhou_2024} bench-marked GPT-4v using prompting and Retrieval-Augmented Generation (RAG), while \cite{mendes2024granularprivacycontrolgeolocation} highlighted that even prompt alone is sufficient for capable geo-location.
-However, much of the current research focuses on public datasets, which may overlap with the models’ training data.
-Moreover, the impact of prompt and environmental variations on model predictions remains unexplored.
+Notably, GPT-4v \cite{openai2024gpt4technicalreport} has demonstrated exceptional geo-localization accuracy, occasionally outperforming specialized systems. \cite{Zhou_2024} bench-marked GPT-4v using prompting and RAG, while \cite{mendes2024granularprivacycontrolgeolocation} highlighted that even prompt alone is sufficient for capable geo-location.
+However, much of the current research evaluates on a narrow set of public datasets (IM2GPS \cite{Hays:2008:im2gps}, IM2GPS3k\cite{vo2017revisiting}, YFCC4k\cite{vo2017revisiting}, and YFCC26k\cite{muller2018geolocation}) that share the same underlying data distribution, as they all derive from the YFCC100M dataset \cite{10.1145/2812802} or flickr online photo collection.
+This raises concerns about performance inflation due to potential overlap with model training data, and leaves open the question of how well these models generalize to different environments.
+Moreover, the impact of prompt and environmental variations on model predictions also remains unexplored.

-\section{PROPOSED FRAMEWORK}
+\section{Proposed Framework}

-Motivated by recent findings \cite{mendes2024granularprivacycontrolgeolocation} that SOTA VLMs exhibit strong geo-localization capabilities even in black-box settings, this work evaluates their performance across three scenarios, Fig. \ref{fig:fig3}.
-First, we test their reliability using a single text-based prompt on public and private datasets.
-Second, we assess their sensitivity to semantically-equivalent text prompts.
-Third, we evaluate their robustness to environmental variations in semantically-equivalent query images.
+This work evaluates SOTA VLMs for geo-localization in a black-box setting across three scenarios (Fig.\ref{fig:fig1}): (i) reliability using a single text-based prompt across datasets with varying distributions, (ii) sensitivity to semantically-equivalent text prompts, and (iii) robustness to environmental variations in query images.